 Avoid drama, fights and heartbreak down the line by paying attention to these red flags!

-If you're a queer woman or lesbian who is dating in the hope of creating a happy, healthy, truly intimate lasting relationship, and you meet a woman with one of these red flags, proceed with caution and find out more.
+If you're a queer woman or lesbian who is dating in the hope of creating a happy, intimate, lasting relationship, and you meet a woman with one of these red flags, proceed with caution and find out more.
 If she's got two or more of these red flags, proceed at your peril.
-If she's got three or more, run the other way!
+If she's got three or more, run the other way.

-- She and her last partner broke up within the past six months—or she's vague about exactly when they broke up.
+1. She and her last partner broke up within the past six months, or she's vague about exactly when they broke up.

-- She says something mean to or about you, or to or about anyone else.
+9. She says something mean to or about you, or about anyone else.
 (There's really no excuse for meanness, and it is definitely not a good sign).

-- She drinks or drugs daily or to excess.
-(Regular use of alcohol and drugs forestalls real intimacy—no ifs, ands or buts about it.)
+10. She drinks or does drugs daily or to excess.
+(Regular use of alcohol and drugs forestalls real intimacy, no ifs, ands or buts about it.)

-Of course, you need to look honestly at yourself too.
-If you are a woman with two or more of these red flags, be kind to yourself—and to other women—by taking the time to heal and grow more whole before beginning to date.
+Of course, you need to look honestly at yourself, too.
+If you are a woman with two or more of these red flags, be kind to yourself, and to other women, by taking the time to heal and become whole before beginning to date.

 None of these red flags are permanent conditions.
 All can be changed.
-But truly loving, intimate relationships are only likely between two relatively happy, whole, healed women.
-So, become one before you date—and then look for another.
-We can help you with this process—just visit us here!
+But truly loving, intimate relationships are only likely between two relatively happy, healed women.
+So become one before you date, and then look for another.